kamyarhu/notes/NewCycle.Studio/Degoogling Stuff.md

 NGOs.
 Universities.
 The rich.

-One solution: self-organizing networks based on trust and meaning, with
+One solution: self-organizing networks based on trust and meaning.
+The owner of the data and the organizing pattern is not a tech company or person, but a collective formed based on trust and meaning.